okkymabruri/priorityx/docs/methodology.md

 - High volume but not accelerating
 - Persistent baseline issues

-The count threshold for Q1 prevents low-volume entities from being mislabeled as Crisis.
+The count threshold for Q1 prevents low-volume entities from being mislabeled as Critical.

 ## Movement Tracking